heal-data-stewards/website/README.md

 ## Database (postgres used by strapi)

-Hosted on AWS with 4 days of backup
+Hosted on AWS with 4 days of database backup

 # Administration Manual (Super Admins)
 * Super Admins must be signed in and approved as Super Admins